The Best Day Trips for a Long Weekend

 From San Francisco

-Napa Valley: Going out to Napa is always a beautiful drive from the city, and new guidelines from the state allow dine-in restaurants and retail shops in the county to open (note: wineries and tasting rooms remain closed).
-Though many restaurants remain closed, a few spots you can check out include Grace's Table, Calistoga Inn, and La Taberna.
+Napa Valley: Going out to Napa is always a beautiful drive from the city, and new guidelines from the state are allowing wineries, tasting rooms and hotels to open.
+Dine-in restaurants are also open, though making a reservation is highly recommended.
+You can check out a full list of open restaurants here.
 If you're still wary about dining out at a restaurant, you can always go for a hike in one of the many state parks in the area.

-The Related Life is written and produced by Related Luxury Rentals.
-Be sure to follow us on Facebook, Twitter and Instagram for the latest events, news and announcements in your area, and tag us for a chance to be featured @therelatedlife and #therelatedlife.
+The Related Life is written and produced by the Related Life Editorial Team.
+Be sure to follow us on Facebook and Instagram for the latest events, news and announcements in your area, and tag us for a chance to be featured @therelatedlife and #therelatedlife.